 - Warranty: 5 year limited

-The main difference here is the much smaller size.
+The main difference here is the much smaller size, which no doubt qualifies it as an anti theft carry on backpack.
 It holds just 25 liters of goods and measures about 19 by 11 ¾ by 6 ⅔ inches.
 The Metrosafe weighs just under 2 pounds.
 (I wish Pacsafe had kept to the model naming convention of using the liter capacity in the model name.
 Calling a 25 liter backpack the “450” is confusing.)

 The straps are adjustable from about 26 ¾ to 36 ¼ inches, so you don’t really lose any flexibility there, despite the smaller overall size.